PraizAjala/LITA-CAPSTONE-PROJECT-1./README.md

 4. Created New Column
 - A new Column was created to calculate the total revenue, which was Unit price * quantity

+## Exploratory Data Analysis
+- What are the highest selling products
+- What is the percentage of total sales by each region
+- What are the total sales by each product category
+- What is the total sales by month and year